aamnah/notes.aamnah.com/content/commands/[find] Find and Delete files.md

 ### More about find

+- Run `find --help` and `man find` to read help docs and find out the possibilities
 - By default is searches in the current directory, recursively.
 - You can run a variety of _tests_